Upgrade sequence of the nodes

 Note

 After the upgrade, the Secondary Administration Node becomes the Primary Administration Node, and the original Primary Administration Node becomes the Secondary Administration Node.
-In the Edit Node window, click Promote to Primary to promote the Secondary Administration Node as the Primary Administration Node (as in your old deployment), if necessary.
+In the Edit Node window, click Promote to Primary to make the Secondary Administration Node the Primary Administration Node, if needed.

-If the Administration Nodes also assume the Monitoring persona, then follow the sequence given in the table below:
+If the Administration Nodes also have the Monitoring persona, use the node sequence shown in the table.

 Secondary Administration/Primary Monitoring Node, Policy Service Nodes, Primary Administration/Secondary Monitoring Node